linuxkit/linuxkit/docs/image-cache.md

 For each image that linuxkit needs to read, it does the following.
 Note that if the `--pull` option is provided, it always will pull, independent of what is in the cache.

 1. Check in the cache for the image name in the cache `index.json`.
-If it does not find it, pull it down and store it in cache, using content trust, if enabled.
+If it does not find it, pull it down and store it in cache.
 1. Read the root hash from `index.json`.
 1. Find the root blob in the `blobs/` directory via the hash and read it.
 1. Proceed to read the manifest, config and layers.